Hawaii Middle School Trip Overview

 Join us this summer for some sun, sand, and sea turtles as we explore the Hawaiian Islands on this adventure designed especially for younger teens!
-From vibrant Honolulu to laid-back Maui, this program covers some of the best highlights of Hawaii, including postcard-perfect beaches, turquoise water, and plenty of adventure!
+From vibrant Honolulu to laid-back Maui, this middle school program covers some of the best highlights of Hawaii, including postcard-perfect beaches, turquoise water, and plenty of adventure!

 On our Younger Teen trips, you will find smaller group sizes, outstanding staff who connect on the same level with this age group, and itineraries that perfectly inspire a passion for travel and a greater understanding of the world for all who join us!